joostvdg/joostvdg.github.io/docs/certificates/lets-encrypt-k8s.md

 This about using Let's Encrypt for generating a certificate for your service on Kubernetes.
 There are several ways to do this, with more or less automation, cluster-wide or namespace bound or with a DNS or HTTP validation check.

-I'll choose the route that was the easiest for me and then I'll briefly look at the other options.
+I'll choose the route that was the easiest for me, and then I'll briefly look at the other options.

 ## Prerequisites